 COVID-19 Driver’s License Changes: Does Your State Require a Road Test?

 Coronavirus has altered a lot about the way we live.
-In addition to social distancing, face masks, and Zoom meet-ups, teens can add one more big change to the list: driver’s licenses.
+In addition to social distancing, face masks and Zoom meet-ups, teens can add one more big change to add to the list: getting a drivers licenses.

-With local governments largely closed during the pandemic, states are facing a backlog as people wait for their local DMV to reopen.
-While many agencies have offered online services for select items, driver’s license road tests are impossible to do over the internet.
+With local governments in a constant state of transition between being open and closed during the pandemic, many states are facing a backlog of services as people wait for their DMV to reopen.
+While many agencies have offered online services for select items, drivers license road tests are impossible to do over the internet.

 This means that even as states begin to reopen for business, teens and other people with learner’s permits could have a long wait for their driving test.
-For example, the Wisconsin Department of Transportation estimates that at least 10,000 teens will need a road test, a number that will be hard to serve — especially if reopenings are only partial.
+For example, the Wisconsin Department of Transportation estimated that by early May at least 10,000 teens needed to take a road test, a number that will be hard to serve — especially if reopenings are only partial.

-For some states, the solution to this problem is to cancel the road test for teen drivers.
-Doing so will significantly reduce the number of people waiting in line and help DMV employees keep up with their backlog of permit applications, license renewals, and more.
+For some states, the solution to the backlog problem is to cancel the road test for teen drivers.
+Doing so significantly reduces the number of people waiting in line and helps DMV employees keep up with their backlog of permit applications, license renewals and more.

 But road test waivers aren’t a free pass.
-First of all, these waivers are temporary, designed only to last a long as pandemic emergency orders are in effect.
-If your teen is a few months away from their road test, they may have to get behind the wheel at a DMV in the future.
+First of all, most of the waivers that were passed are temporary, designed only to last a long as pandemic emergency orders are in effect.
+If your teen is a few months away from their road test, they may have to get behind the wheel at a DMV in the near future.

-To help you navigate these changes, we’re keeping a list of updated road test information by state.
-State transportation officials are making decisions quickly and news develops quickly, so check back here often to see what’s happening in your state when it comes to driver’s license road tests.
+To help you navigate these changes, we’re keeping track of the latest road test information across the country.
+State transportation officials are changing policies frequently, so check back here often to see what’s happening in your state when it comes to drivers license road tests.